akiratwang/UniMelb-Data-Science-Information/README.md

 For a (very very) neat timetable planner for university, visit my mate Rohyl's [lookahead](https://lookahead.rohyl.io/) which has the cleanest interface ever and has saved me numerous time for sorting out my timetable.

 ## About Me
-- Tutor for COMP10001, COMP20003 (formerly), COMP20008, INFO20003, MAST30034
+- Tutor for COMP10001, COMP20003 (formerly), COMP20008, INFO20003.
-- Head Tutor (Summer Term) for COMP10001
+- Head Tutor (Summer Term) for COMP10001.
+- Subject Coordinator for MAST30034.
-- Former Lead Data Engineer at DXC Technology
+- Former Lead Data Engineer at DXC Technology.
+- Currently working on some assorted contracting jobs in the Data Engineering and Data Science sectors.
-- Graduated 2019 with a major in Data Science (UniMelb)
+- Graduated in 2019 with a major in Data Science (UniMelb).

 Always up for a chat to help out, feel free to reach out via [linkedin](https://www.linkedin.com/in/akira-t-wang/).

 ## The "Data Science" Major Subjects
-### Captstone Project (akin to IT project for CompSci students):
+### Capstone Project (akin to IT project for CompSci students):
 - Applied Data Science (MAST30034)

 ### Core Computing & Information Systems (CIS) Subjects: